l-Luna/polyfauna-dot-html/pages/plurality.md

 - {li}that have different names, identities, and are _not interchangeable_. if you know who you're talking to, and it's safe to refer to them properly, please do so! if you're not sure, please ask! don't just use another name or set of pronouns because it's easier, and don't ask for someone else to switch in without a very strong reason.{!}
 - {li}who may not know about your relationship with other headmates, or may not _want_ a similar relationship. not all of us will be your friend, or want to be as open as others, _and that's fine_.{!}
 - {li}with different interests, hobbies, and projects. (though, if you want to tell me about an interest you share with someone else, I won't say no!){!}
+- {li}with personal lives, self-consciousness, and comfort zones of their own. we have our own emotions and moods - much more than "the angry one" or "the responsible one".{!}

+{li}don't treat anyone as more or less important for fronting less or more frequently. in fact, don't treat any of us as being more or less important, more or less "real", than any others.{!}

+{li}you can refer to us as a group with our system name, Polyfauna, and they/them. use it like a name: "I had a nice discussion with Polyfauna" works fine.{!}

+{li}above all else, please feel free to ask us questions.{!}

 ## why are you plural?